- About Us

 Our acceptance rate is approximately 10%.
 The number of applicants accepted each year varies, depending on such factors as the Department's ability to offer financial support and the availability of particular faculty members to serve as advisors to new students.
-In recent years, our newly incoming cohorts have generally had four to eight students.
+In recent years, our newly incoming cohorts have generally had four to six students.

 Are there specific things that I should do before beginning the application process?

 Yes.
 It is important to make certain that Temple University's Department of Anthropology would be the right place for you.
 Toward this end, we strongly suggest that you make personal contact with the one or two faculty members whose research interests are closest to your own.
 (An email message is usually the best way to begin; after that, you might make arrangements to talk by telephone and/or to visit.)
 It is important to establish that at least one faculty member (or, better, two or more) will be able and willing to work closely with you for the next several years.

 Other useful preparations include formulating in writing your specific research interests; identifying three persons who will be able and willing to provide letters of recommendation in support of your application; and preparing for the GRE, if you have not already taken it (or if you need to re-take it in order to improve your scores).

 Yes.
 We are committed to providing at least four years of full financial support to our doctoral students.